A city-wide outpouring of kindness as volunteers help cook up to 500 meals a week for people who are homeless in Oxford

-Shared meals, 1:1 mentoring over coffee, twice-weekly house visits, cooking sessions and celebrations.
+Shared meals, 1:1 mentoring over coffee, house visits, cooking sessions and celebrations.
 Because ACT is a community, so much of what we do is designed around spending time together as we support people to rebuild their lives after homelessness or prison.

-Thanks to our brilliant volunteers, supporters and funders, ACT has been able to focus on meeting people’s most urgent needs as the coronavirus crisis unfolds.
+Thanks to our brilliant volunteers, supporters and funders, ACT has been able to focus on meeting people’s most urgent needs as the crisis unfolds.
 Collaborating closely with longstanding partners across the city, we have radically reordered our activities to adapt to the fast-changing situation.

 We’ve been cooking up to 70 hot meals a day (nearly 500 a week!) for Oxford’s homeless community.
 An amazing team of community members, staff and volunteers has been hard at work every day preparing meals packed with protein, carbohydrates and vitamins.
 These are then given out to people who are homeless or vulnerably-housed outside St Aldates Church.